Having long term parenting goals is a must for any parent. Discover 8 examples of goals for kids to be able to do throughout childhood and beyond.

 Because if there’s one job we have, it’s to raise future adults.
 And ideally, a future adult who can expand and make the world a better place in the unique way only he or she can.

-At the end of the day, our kids are who they are, regardless of what we do to shape their lives.
-But much of their “programming” is directly affected by how we raise them, from the words we use to the values we live by.
+At the end of the day, our kids are who they are.
+But much of their “programming” is directly affected by how we raise them, from the words we use to the family values we live by.

 If I were to imagine sitting in front of my grown kids, I’d love for them to adopt the values that will serve them and others well.
 It’s not so much about which careers they choose or where they’ll live or how they’ll look, but simply… a way of being.

 Take a look at these examples of parenting goals, and what I would love for my younger kids to grow into.
 As one parent said: